MicrosoftDocs/patterns-practices/patterns-practices/reference/mefregionnavigationjournal-class-mspp-mefextensions-regions.md

 Remarks
 -------

-<span id="remarksToggle"></span> This allows the MefBootstrapper to provide this class as a default implementation.
+ This allows the MefBootstrapper to provide this class as a default implementation.
 If another implementation is found, this export will not be used.

 Inheritance Hierarchy
 ---------------------